Transformation Logging Standards for Geospatial Data Lineage

 Transformation logging standards directly satisfy audit requirements across multiple regulatory frameworks.
 The NIST SP 800-92 guide to computer security log management emphasizes immutable records, centralized collection, and regular review cycles (NIST SP 800-92).
 Geospatial agencies must extend these principles to spatial operations, ensuring that coordinate manipulations receive the same scrutiny as database transactions.

-When mapping logs to compliance frameworks like FedRAMP, ISO 27001, or state-level data governance mandates, focus on three pillars:
+When mapping logs to compliance frameworks like FedRAMP, ISO 27001, or state-level data governance mandates, focus on three requirements:

 Document your logging standards in a version-controlled policy repository.
 Require sign-off from data stewards, security teams, and platform engineers before deployment.
 Treat the logging framework as living infrastructure: review quarterly, update when GDAL/PROJ major versions change, and retire deprecated event types systematically.